 The current recommendations set forth by the 2012 Washington State Energy Strategy includes requiring utilities, such as CNGC, to provide residential customers with an annual statement of their costs and energy consumption and provide information touting the benefits of retrofits.
 One of the recommendations involves developing a statewide standard for marketing and quality assurance of residential energy efficiency retrofits.

-The 2012 Energy Strategy also proposes meter-based financing tying efficiency financing to the site receiving utility services, instead of the owner, at the time of the improvement.
+The 2012 Energy Strategy also proposes meter-based financing, tying efficiency financing to the site receiving utility services, instead of the owner, at the time of the improvement.
 This would require CNGC to bill both the current property owner for the improvements as well as any future owners in the event that the loan is not fully paid before transfer of ownership.
 Cascade does not currently provide a version of on-bill financing to its customers and will need to keep track of the progression of these recommendations and comply with them when/if they are implemented in the future.

-If ratepayer funded conservation, loan, or standards enforcement programs were made mandatory by the State, this would have potential impacts on the delivery costs of the Company’s Conservation Incentive Program, and would therefore have potential impacts on the viable mix of incentives with Cascade’s conservation portfolio.
+If ratepayer funded conservation, loan, or standards enforcement programs were made mandatory by the State, this would have potential impacts on the delivery costs of the Company’s Conservation Incentive Program, and would therefore have potential impacts on the viable mix of incentives within Cascade’s conservation portfolio.

 Relevant Energy Legislation (Senate Bill 5854)